julien-amar/hacking-journey/0x08 - User mode vs Kernel mode/README.md

 ### Syscalls

-Syscalls are executed through a `syscall` instruction. this instruction is always prefixed by a `mov eax, <code>` that indicates to the kernel what needs to be processed.
+Syscalls are executed through a `syscall` instruction.
+This instruction is always prefixed by a `mov eax, <code>` that indicates to the kernel what needs to be processed.

-When the Kernel requires to access some data from/to the user land, it will copy that data from/to the user land using `copy_from_user` or `copy_to_user` method.
+When the Kernel requires to access some data from/to the user land, it will copy that data from/to the user land using `copy_from_user` or `copy_to_user` methods.

 _For mroe details: https://filippo.io/linux-syscall-table/_